JerryYann/DPI/README.md

 # Diffusion Prior Interpolation for Flexibility Real-World Face Super-Resolution (DPI)

+Aaai25 paper, experimental code.
+We will further improve the code in the future.

 This is the codebase for [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233).

 # Download pre-trained models